Industrial and social developments in towns and cities

 third five year plan 1938-42

--what were the weaknesse?
+-what were the 4 main weaknesse?

--steel output grew insigniciantly
+-steel output grew insignificantly

--oil production failed to meet targets and led to a fuel crisis
+-oil production failed to meet targets and led to a fuel crisis.

--consumer industries once again took a back seat
+-consumer industries once again took a back seat.

--many factories ran short of materials
+-many factories ran out of materials.

 26